ruiwang6/MTNet/README.md

-## MTNet: A Multi-task Learning Framework that Integrates Intra-task and Task-specific Dependencies for Traffic Forecasting
+# MTNet
+This is the pytorch implementation of MTNet.

-#### Required Packages
+## Required Packages

 ```
 pytorch>=1.11